 5. Loosen up your dinner parties and they're instantly more fun.

 A dinner party shouldn't be a stressful event.
 Once you've embraced this mentality, you're sure to host them more often and truly enjoy them.
-Stop overcomplicating things and cook a one-pot dish, buy dessert, and even reach for paper plates.
+Stop overcomplicating things and cook a one-pot dish, buy dessert, and even reach for paper plates if that makes cleaning up easier after the crew comes over to eat.

 Read more: What France Taught Me About Dinner Parties